 How to add a Wiki to Your GitHub Project Using Markdown

 There are many formats that you can write documentation in for the Web.
 For GitHub projects, Markdown is an accessible format that is cross-platform and compatible with many web editors and CMS systems.
-This article shows how to add a Wiki to your GitHub project, write in markdown, or use Dom Christie’s HTML to Markdown to convert HTML documentation to the Markdown format.
+This article shows how to add a Wiki to your GitHub project, write in markdown, or use Dom Christie’s HTML to Markdown to convert HTML documents to the Markdown format.

 You should always add documentation to your projects, especially when the tools are built into each project.
-In each GitHub project, one of the tabs is labeled Wiki which exposes a built-in Wiki editor.
+In each GitHub project, one of the tabs is labeled Wiki, which exposes a built-in Wiki editor.

-Start Your Page
+Start Your First WIKI Page

-Once in your site, selecting the Wiki tab will display the Create Your First Page button which you click to start the process.
+Once in your site, selecting the Wiki tab will display the Create Your First Page button, which you click to start the process.

 You will then see the page editor.
-There are two tabs, that switch from Write and Preview modes which allows you to see how your document looks.
+There are two tabs that switch from Write and Preview modes which allows you to see how your document looks.

 Convert Your HTML to MarkDown

 The results below are the final version of the documentation.
-The key was that I was able to take HTML, translate it to Markdown and create the start of a Wiki.
+The key was that I was able to take HTML, translate it to Markdown, and create the start of a Wiki.

 As pictured above, this creates user-friendly documentation.
-Don’t forget to also save the Markdown file in your repository so that the user downloading your GitHub project also has a copy.
+Don’t also forget to save the Markdown file in your repository so that the user downloading your GitHub project also has a copy.

-I hope this helps as the importance of documentation on a positive user experience cannot be overlooked.
+I hope this helps, as the importance of documentation on a positive user experience cannot be overlooked.